archie-judd/telescope-words.nvim/README.md

 				-- Number of characters required before results are returned (to avoid returning -- the whole dictionary these is a lower limit of 2. char_search_threshold = 3,
-				-- Choose the layout strategy - default is your global configuration. layout_strategy = "horizontal",
+				-- Choose the layout strategy.
+				layout_strategy = "horizontal",
-				-- And your layout config - default is your global configuration, layout_config = { height = 0.75, width = 0.75, preview_width = 0.65 },
+				-- And your layout config.
+				layout_config = { height = 0.75, width = 0.75, preview_width = 0.65 },
 			},
 		},